 Kettlewell is a gorgeous small village in the Yorkshire Dales.
 Certainly, it would be worth spending a weekend or even longer here.
 To help you find suitable accommodation, we’ve handpicked the best budget, mid-range and luxury options in Kettlewell.

-- Budget – The Blue Bell Inn: this is the most affordable hotel option that you’ll find in Kettlewell.
+This is the most affordable hotel option that you’ll find in Kettlewell.
 Despite the reasonable rate, you’ll feel like you’re staying in luxury.
 The Blue Bell Inn has lovely rooms and a fantastic on-site pub, serving up hearty English meals.

-- Mid-range – The Racehorses Hotel: this hotel features a nice garden, free private parking, a restaurant and a bar.
+This hotel features a nice garden, free private parking, a restaurant and a bar.
 Certainly, you’ll enjoy a comfortable stay at The Racehorses Hotel.

 Other Walks in the Yorkshire Dales